netrias/netrias_client/plan.md

 - `configure(api_key=..., ...)` is the only configuration entry point; discovery and harmonization URLs are fixed internally (`https://api.netriasbdf.cloud` and `https://tbdxz7nffi.execute-api.us-east-2.amazonaws.com`).
 Gateway bypass defaults to `True`.
 - Discovery helpers (`discover_mapping*`) now return manifest payloads (`{"column_mappings": {...}}`), not the raw `MappingDiscoveryResult` dataclass. `_adapter` is an internal detail.
 - `harmonize`/`harmonize_async` accept either a manifest mapping or a `Path`, with optional `manifest_output_path` to persist the JSON.
-- Live harness resides under `netrias_client/live_test/` and is runnable via `uv run live-test` (script defined in `[tool.uv.scripts]`).
+- Live harness resides under `netrias_client/live_test/` and is runnable via `uv run python -m netrias_client.live_test.test` (expects `.env` with credentials).
 - Tests expect the single-key flow (bypass is disabled in fixtures) and assert that manifests already contain the resolved `column_mappings` structure.
-- Logging, timeout configuration, and gateway bypass options remain centralized in `_config`; settings currently include discovery/harmonization URLs, bypass metadata, confidence threshold, etc.
+- Logging, timeout configuration, and gateway bypass options remain centralized in `_config`; settings now also capture per-client log level and optional log directory paths.

 ## Detailed Steps
 1. **Client Class & Settings Management**